Table of Contents

 for managing binary packages and the database of installed packages).

 In the directory from the last section, there is a

 All/, which contains all the

 binary packages that are available for the platform, excluding those

-that may not be distributed via FTP or CDROM (depending on which
+that may not be distributed via HTTP or FTP.

 To install packages directly from an FTP or HTTP server, run the following commands in a Bourne-compatible shell (be sure to su to root first):